 It can take many months to deal with a complaint, especially if it is complicated or technical.

 We will endeavour to deal with each stage of the disciplinary proceedings as quickly and efficiently as possible.
-In order to do this, we normally ask everyone involved to respond to our letters within 14-21 working days.
+In order to do this, we normally ask everyone involved to respond to our letters or emails within 14-21 working days.

 We will provide you with updates in writing regarding your complaint.